Train ML models with Ray

 Next, let’s try out fault tolerance!
 If the worker node that runs our Ray Train job dies, Ray can resume from the most recent checkpoint on another worker node.

-Fault tolerance is configured in another branch
+Fault tolerance is configured in another branch.
+Close train.py if it is open, then switch branches with

 # run in a terminal inside jupyter container